fassko/fassko.github.io/Content/blog/swiftui-navigationview.md

 ## Add Navigation View Buttons

 Now that we know how to show the `NavigationView` let's explore how to add buttons.
-I want to the point that previously with SwiftUI, we used the `.navigationBarItems` view modifier, but now it is deprecated.
+I want to point out that previously with SwiftUI, we used the `.navigationBarItems` view modifier, but now it is deprecated.
 With the latest SwiftUI version, we should call the `.toolbar` modifier.
-Let's dig deeper into how to use it in various scenarios.
+Let's dig deeper in how to use it in various scenarios.

 ### Add a Single Button